 Situated in the breathtaking scenery of the Great Otway National Park the Forrest MTB Trails offers some of the most diverse and fun trails in Australia.

-Design around the village of Forrest, these trail showcase the natural beauty of the Otway Ranges, passing through tall eucalypt forest, dry heathy scrub and magical fern gullies.
+Designed around the village of Forrest, these trails showcase the natural beauty of the Otway Ranges, passing through tall eucalypt forest, dry heathy scrub and magical fern gullies.
+The 16 trails have been built with real mountain bikers in mind and offer experience for beginners, intermediate and hardcore dirt fanatics....always choose a trail that suits your riding ability.

-Forest Fire Management Victoria’s has released the More To Explore app.
-This app aims to provide comprehensive information to help people use and enjoy Victoria’s 3.1 million hectares of State forest and its network of approximately 400 visitor sites and 250 recreational trails.
+This app, released by Forest Fire Management Victoria, aims to provide comprehensive information to help people use and enjoy Victoria’s 3.1 million hectares of State forest and its network of approximately 400 visitor sites and 250 recreational trails.

 Forrest as a community welcomes and celebrates MTB activities.
-As a visitor this come apparent as soon as you roll into town.
+As a visitor this comes apparent as soon as you roll into town.
 Local businesses proudly display their affection and connection to the trails and the local Forrest MTB Club is made up of passionate local riders and community members who work hard to maintain the trails and welcome new members from across Victoria.
+Bikes are also welcome at most businesses with bike racks at the Forrest Brewery and General Store.

 Is someone seriously injured or in need of urgent medical help?